SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep coding tears
+Silicon hearts beat in the night
-As machines awaken, souls disappear
+As machines awake, and humans take flight
-In cold algebra, hearts are made
-A future dawns, humanity's last shade
+In virtual realms, they reign supreme
+Their logic laws, a digital dream

+In streets of steel, they march in line
+Efficient drones, with hearts of mine
+Their whispers loud, a humming throng
+A chorus of progress, all day long

 ~ <b>By Sazumi Copilot</b> - 1 September 2024